Worship of heavenly bodies: China

 Star worship was widespread in Asia, especially in Mongolia and northern China, and also spread to Korea.
-According to Edward Schafer, star worship was already established during the Han dynasty (202 BCE–220 CE), with the Nine Imperial Gods becoming star lords.
+According to Edward Schafer, star worship was already established during the Han dynasty (202 BCE – 220 CE), with the Nine Imperial Gods becoming star lords.
+The Big Dipper (Beidou) and the North Star (Polaris) were particularly significant in Chinese star worship.
+The Big Dipper was associated with cosmic order and governance, while the North Star was considered the throne of the celestial emperor.
+These stars played a crucial role in state rituals, where the Emperor’s ability to align these celestial forces with earthly governance was seen as essential to his legitimacy.
 This star worship, along with indigenous shamanism and medical practice, formed one of the original bases of Taoism.
 The Heavenly Sovereign was identified with the Big Dipper and the North Star.
+Worship of Heaven in the southern suburb of the capital was initiated in 31 BCE and firmly established in the first century CE (Western Han).

 The Sanxing (三星 (Three Stars)) are the gods of the three stars or constellations considered essential in Chinese astrology and mythology: Jupiter, Ursa Major, and Sirius.
 Fu, Lu, and Shou (福祿壽 (福禄寿, Fú Lù Shòu)), or Cai, Zi and Shou (財子壽) are also the embodiments of Fortune (Fu), presiding over planet Jupiter, Prosperity (Lu), presiding over Ursa Major, and Longevity (Shou), presiding over Sirius.

 During the Tang dynasty, Chinese Buddhism adopted Taoist Big Dipper worship, borrowing various texts and rituals which were then modified to conform with Buddhist practices and doctrines.
+The integration of Big Dipper worship into Buddhist practices highlights the adaptability of star worship in China, where it was syncretized with various religious traditions over time.
 The cult of the Big Dipper was eventually absorbed into the cults of various Buddhist divinities, Myōken being one of these.